 EXOGEN's acoustic output is 20 to 100 times less than that of other therapeutic ultrasound devices currently available.
-An independent university-based medical expert in ultrasound14 concluded EXOGEN is incapable of producing temperature elevations greater than 1°C. Such temperature elevations are not considered significant and the potential d.
+An independent university-based medical expert in ultrasound14 concluded EXOGEN is incapable of producing temperature elevations greater than 1°C. Such temperature elevations are not considered significant and the potential for detrimental thermal effects is not a concern.

+d.
 Metals & Implants